lkiesow/leihs-wiki/Fields.md

 * **composite**: A widget that allows assigning quantities and strings to count down from a value specified in a dependent field.
 Slightly more complex, therefore [explained on a separate page](Composite-field-type)
 * **checkbox**: A group of checkboxes with values defined in the `values` array.
 * **radio**: A group of radio buttons with values defined in the `values` array.
+* **date**: A date picker for a date.
+* **autocomplete**: An autocomplete field that allows searching in a list of values defined in the `values` array.

 ### target_type

-One of `item` to make the field only appear on edit forms for physical items or `license` to appear only on software licenses.
+Either `item` to make the field only appear on edit forms for physical items or `license` to appear only for software licenses.
 Not setting `target_type` at all makes fields appear on both items and software licenses.

 NOTE: This documentation is still incomplete but constantly being expanded.
 Expect a full list of all possible values in July 2015.